Promotional Ideas by artists, for artists.

 Electronic and Print Media:

-"Like" the Tucson Artists' Open Studios on Facebook and promote the Facebook event.
+"Like" the Tucson Artists' Open Studios on Facebook.

 Anyone in advertising/pr/tv work to put out press releases, organize press conferences, etc. Work with local media (large or small) to encourage people to attend.
 Try to get press to interview individual artists.
 Involve the other media downtown, such as Access Tucson.
 Email to offer your help in this area now.